Teodoro de Mas y Nadal: Family and youth

-None of the sources consulted provides information on Mas’ fate after the war, except that together with his father they spent few years on exile.
+None of the sources consulted provided information on Mas’ fate after the war, except that together with his father they spent a few years on exile.
 At unspecified time though probably in the late 1870s or early 1880s he studied engineering, most likely in France.
 He returned to Spain in 1883 latest, reportedly to take over the family economy.
-In 1884 he married Josefa Bach Puig (1865-1930), descendant to a Vich Liberal family.
+In 1884 he married Josefa Bach Puig (1865–1930), descendant to a Vich Liberal family.
 The couple settled at the Mas estate and had at least 7 children, born between 1885 and 1904.
-Two of his sons died in youth in 1910-1911, another one perished in 1937; none of the remaining brothers and sisters became a public figure.
-Among Teodoro's sons-in-law Juan Travería Pubill was the alcalde of Vich, while Manuel Gaus Ripoll gained name as an architect.
+Two of his sons died in youth in 1910–1911, another one perished in 1937; none of the remaining brothers and sisters became a public figure.
+Among Teodoro's sons-in-law Juan Travería Pubill was the alcalde of Vich, while Manuel Gaus Ripoll gained his name as an architect.
 Teodoro's brother Luis was manager of El Legitimista Español, issued in Buenos Aires.
 Teodoro's brother-in-law, Antonio Bach Puig, was involved in Macia's conspiracy of 1924.
 Among 17 grandchildren the best known one is Manel Gausa de Mas, an architect and photographer.